DoktorShift/ShiftMobiBot/README.md

 - Scrub service for forwarding all incoming payments to an external address, making the POS actually not custodial if activated

-- /casback command to show a code to get a CashBack from a shop owner.
-In this case the amount is received and can be spent using the NFC Card connected to the Bot

 You can give the use of this Bot to your community.
-For example a physical shop manager can use this Bot + the NFC Cards + POS facility, all together.
-They can give the cards to their clients and send cashback for each purchase, thanks to the cashback command.
-The client will be able to spend the money just using his card everywhere.
+For example a physical shop manager can use this Bot + POS + Scrub facility all together.